 Pete has had the fortune to be mentored 1997-2007 in workshop leadership skills, djembe playing, rhythm concepts in music & life by award winning South African Master percussionist, composer, improvisor and friend Eugene Skeef.
 The video above is a classic moment from our years in post-war BiH.

-He trained intensively between 1998-2001 with Master drummer Tomas Camara in West African djembe, song and improvisation in Serekunda, The Gambia.
+I trained intensively between 1998-2001 with Master drummer Tomas Camara in West African Djembe, songs and improvisation in Serekunda, Gambia.

 Pete has also travelled to study with master musicians in Congas & Bata in Cuba, Claypots in Iran, Darabuka and Frame drums in Turkey

-In the UK, Pete has also studied regularly with African, Brazilian and Cuban master percussionists such as Eugene Skeef, Bosco De Oliveira, Dave Pattman, Vicky Jassey, JP Courtney and Ravin Jayasuriya.
+In the UK, Pete has also studied regularly with African, Brazilian and Cuban percussionists such as Eugene Skeef, Bosco De Oliveira, Dave Pattman, Vicky Jassey, JP Courtney and Ravin Jayasuriya.

 Pete has a BA (Hons) in Psychology specialising in Music Psychology.
 He has also studied Drum Kit and Latin Percussion in London at Drum-Tech where he received a Distinction in a Diploma in Popular Music Performance.

-Pete also holds an MSc in Sound Design from Edinburgh University focusing on improvising as a percussionist with live sampling.
+Pete also holds an MSc in Sound Design from Edinburgh University focusing on sound for film and improvising as a percussionist with live sampling & mixing

-Apart from this dedicated training Pete is largely self taught in many ways, play music in creative performance and recording projects, feel at home being an instinctive improvising player, believes in the inherent healing power of music and loves to travel to collaborate, play with other musicians, learn music whilst being immersed in different cultures.
+Apart from this dedicated training I am largely self taught in many ways, play music in creative performance and recording projects, feel at home being an instinctive improvising player.
+I believe in the inherent healing power of music and love to travel to collaborate, play with other musicians and learn music whilst being immersed in different cultures.

 Sarajevo Drum Orchestra (1996-2001)

 Between 1996 and 2001, Pete founded a band and community music project called the Sarajevo Drum Orchestra training young percussionists in war torn Sarajevo and Mostar.
 This pioneering community music project, that had the fortune to benefit from knowing and living and creating music with Eugene Skeef, Simon Glinn, Bennet Hogg, Roxana Pope, Tony Pesikan, Oha Maslo, resulted in the band Sarajevo Drum Orchestra touring, performing, recording & devising drum & song workshops and collaborations with fellow musicians and dancers, Visual Artists, sculptorists, across Holland, Italy, Czech Republic, Croatia, Sardinia, Bosnia, Turkey, Iran and Georgia.